Electronic body music: Revival

 Spetsnaz live at E-tropolis festival, Oberhausen, 2015.

-In the late 1990s and after the millennium, Belgian, Swedish and German artists such as Ionic Vision, Tyske Ludder, and Spetsnaz had reactivated the style.
+In the late 1990s and after the millennium, Belgian, Swedish and German artists such as Ionic Vision, Machine Command, Tyske Ludder, and Spetsnaz had reactivated the style.
 Based on this revival, Sweden and East Germany then became the centre of the movement spawning a variety of newcomers.
 Primarily as a counteracting force against the expanding futurepop scene, these artists followed a neo-traditionalistic path, often referred to as "old school EBM".

 Simultaneously, a number of European techno producers started incorporating elements of EBM into their sound.
 This tendency grew in parallel with the emerging electroclash scene and, as that scene started to decline, artists partly associated with it, such as The Hacker, DJ Hell, Green Velvet, Black Strobe, and David Carretta, moved towards this techno/EBM crossover style.

 There has been increasing convergence between this scene and the old school EBM scene.
 Some artists have remixed each other.
 Most notably, Terence Fixmer joined with Nitzer Ebb's Douglas McCarthy to form Fixmer/McCarthy.